The mythological, romantic, and fun Midsummer is just a few days away!

-Since the food (and drinks) are a very vital part of every midsummer celebration, we have decided to compile a Midsummer menu, recipes included, for you to try.
-If you’re not the cooking type, make sure to support your local Scandinavian caterer/café/restaurant and get your Midsummer food from them.
+It is safe to say that this holiday is one of the Swede’s favorite holidays.
+Since the food, and drinks are a vital part of every midsummer celebration, we have decided to compile a Midsummer menu, recipes included, for you to try.
+If you’re not the home chef type, make sure to support your local Scandinavian caterer/café/restaurant by ordering your Midsummer food from them.

 Potatoes, sour cream & chives, and dill, so much dill.